Save Cars

 1. User flowing brings out the details that can otherwise be missed.
 The original ask sounded simple, but user flowing became an essential part of this feature because of all the moving pieces involved, including other experiments that were running at the time.

 3. Disproving the original hypothesis doesn’t mean the new experience was a failure.
 This experiment didn’t exactly do much for us in the sense that numbers were drastically shifted around, however it didn’t have a negative impact on our metrics either.
-The decision was still made to implement this feature because it still added value and further supports future plans to the site – such as giving users an incensive to create an account.
+The decision was still made to implement this feature because it still added value and supports future plans to the site.

 ✨ Bonus

-When this experiment became live, I designed for other mediums where this new feature would be introduced to our customers:
+When this experiment was live, I designed for other mediums where this new feature would be introduced to our customers:

 Tax Season Email